Ivenyang/cocos-docs/manual/framework/html5/resolution_policy_design/en.md

 ####4.
 Viewport

-The viewport is the canvas's rect in the game world's coordinates in pixel.
+The viewport is the game world's rect related to the canvas's coordinates in pixel.

 ####5.
 Container Strategy